Samsung/tizen-docs/docs/application/dotnet/guides/account/oauth.md

     The resource owner's password credentials (such as username and password) can be used directly as an authorization grant to obtain an access token.

-    Even though this grant type requires direct client access to the resource owner credentials, the resource owner credentials are used for a single request and are exchanged for an access token.
+    Even though this grant type requires direct client access to the resource owner credentials, the resource owner credentials are used for a single request, and are exchanged for an access token.
 This grant type can eliminate the need for the client to store the resource owner credentials for future use, by exchanging the credentials with a long-lived access token or refresh token.

     **Figure: Resource owner password credentials flow**